-Rev. Straight is currently Pastor of the Faith United Methodist Church in Dolton, Illinois.
+Rev. Charles M. Straight is currently Pastor of the Faith United Methodist Church in Dolton, Illinois.
 In addition to his traditional pastoral duties at Faith, he also heads a Social Justice Ministry, The Next Movement, under the Faith UMC umbrella.
 He served in the position of Assistant Pastor at the Wesley United Methodist Church for seven years prior to his current appointment.
 During that time, he chaired the Evangelism Committee and was Overseer of the AIDS Ministry.
-Reverend Straight is a Board Member at the AIDS Foundation of Chicago and is a member of the Spiritual Care Committee for Bonaventure House, and Pastor’s United for Change Ministries Alliance, a community action group made up of ministers involved in the issues of crime, health, education, social justice and economic empowerment of local community members where he serves as Chairman of the Health Committee.
-Pastor Straight is also a Board Member and Vice President of the People’s Lobby Education Institute, clergy leader and board member of SOUL, a south Chicago and south suburban social justice organization.
-He is a member of the HIV Prevention Task Force for the Northern Illinois Conference of the United Methodist Church, and the Black Church & HIV Advisory Committee for the NACCP.
+Rev. Straight is Board Member and President, of The People’s Lobby Education Institute.
+He is a member of the HIV Prevention Taskforce for the Northern Illinois Conference of the United Methodist Church, and the Black Church & HIV Advisory Committee for the NAACP.

 His past leadership roles include: Board Member at the AIDS Foundation of Chicago, member of the Spiritual Care Committee for Bonaventure House, member of Pastor’s United for Change, a community action group made up of ministers involved in the issues of crime, health, education, social justice and economic empowerment of local community members where he served as Chairman of the Health Committee.
 Pastor Straight also serve three years as Chairman of the Local School Counsel for his

 children’s school; and for two years, President of the West Chesterfield Community Association.